-The administrator of your personal data is the Museum of Municipal Engineering (MIM) based at ul. Św.
+The administrator of your personal data is the Museum of Urban Engineering (MIM) based at ul. Św.
 Wawrzyńca 15, 31-060 Kraków e-mail: email@example.com;

 In MIM, the Data Protection Supervisor has been appointed in accordance with the provisions of the RODO, contact e-mail: firstname.lastname@example.org, with whom you can contact in matters related to the processing of personal data by the Administrator.